bernatferragut/WEB2/_posts/2021-10-23-Hardware-wallet-mnemonic-seed-phrases.md

 ![Hardware wallet-mnemonic seed phrase](/assets/images/art/SEEDS/B.png)

-Once these 6 images containing 4 words each have been created, they will be saved in one letter each.
-To remember now just by thinking of the letter the vivid image will be remembered and automatically the four words will be 'decompressed'.
-By repeating the same process for the 6 letters we will be able to regenerate the 24 secret words that create our crypto wallet private key.
+Once these 6 images containing 4 words have been created, they will be saved under one letter each one of them.

+To recall them just try thinking of the letter and a vivid image will appear automatically representing the four 'decompressed'words.
+By repeating the same process for the 6 letters we will be able to regenerate the 24 secret words seed phrase that create our crypto wallet private key.

 This is the best way to store this type of information.
 With just a little practice we can be sure that no matter what happens we have our keys.

 <span style="color:#ff597d">__Not your keys => Not your crypto__</span>

-I hope you will find this system useful, just by practicing you will be able to see how it works easily in less than 24 hours.
+I hope you will find this system useful, __just by practicing you will be able to see how it works easily in less than 24 hours.__

 ![Hardware wallet-mnemonic seed phrase](/assets/images/art/SEEDS/C.png)